LoukiaSpin/One-stage-PM-NMA-model-Continuous-Outcomes/README.md

 #### Explaining the arguments

 * data: A data-frame of a one-trial-per-row format containing arm-level data of each trial.
 This format is widely used for BUGS models.
-See 'Format' for the specification of the columns.
 * measure: Character string indicating the effect measure with values "MD", "SMD", or "ROM".
 * assumption: Character string indicating the structure of the informative missingness parameter.
 Set assumption equal to one of the following: "HIE-COMMON", "HIE-TRIAL", "HIE-ARM", "IDE-COMMON", "IDE-TRIAL", "IDE-ARM", "IND-CORR", or "IND-UNCORR".
 * mean.misspar: A positive non-zero number for the mean of the normal distribution of the informative missingness parameter.